-Benefits Provided - Medical, dental, and life benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
+Benefits Provided - Benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
 Employees are covered by the Louisiana Assessors' Retirement Fund, whose retirement eligibility (D.R.O.P. entry) provisions are as follows: Attainment of age 55 and 12 years of service; or, any age and 30 years of service; employees hired on and after October 1, 2013 are not able to retire or enter DROP until age 60 with 12 years of service; or, age 55 with 30 years of service.
 The retiree must also have 20 years of service for the retiree to receive employer contributions.

 Life insurance coverage is provided to retirees and 100% of the blended rate (active and retired) is paid by the employer.
-The amount of insurance coverage while active is continued after retirement, but insurance coverage amounts are reduced to 50% of the original amount at age 70 or at retirement.
+The insurance coverage while active is continued after retirement, but the retiree insurance amount is limited to 50% of the amount that was covered while active prior to age 70.

-Employees covered by benefit terms - At December 31, 2021, the following employees were covered by the benefit terms:
+Employees covered by benefit terms - As of the measurement date December 31, 2022, the following employees were covered by the benefit terms: